 All the above are signs of periodontal disease.

-How to prevent dental disease in dogs.
+How to prevent periodontal disease in dogs.

 - Periodontal disease can be prevented by daily brushing your dog’s teeth.

-- You can train your dog to accept the teeth brushing and making it a pleasant experience by praising and using correct dog toothpaste and brush.
+- You can train your dog to accept teeth brushing and making it a pleasant experience by praising and using the correct dog toothpaste and brush.

 - Consider using an enzymatic toothpaste that has tartar control.
 Complement the cleaning with a dental spray to reduce the plaque and bacteria.